 Successful completion of AP exams is indicated by grades of 3, 4, or 5.
 Credits awarded from AP exams must meet degree requirements in an appropriate academic area.
 They can also be used for elective credit.

 Armed Forces Credit

 Students may receive transfer credit for courses evaluated for credit by the American Council on Education (ACE) which were completed while in the Armed Forces.
 Please submit your official military transcript for evaluation.

 College Level Examination Program (CLEP)

-SUNY Adirondack recognizes credit earned through testing by the College Level Examination Program (CLEP) with the exception of English composition.
-For all other topics, SUNY Adirondack awards credit for successful completion of CLEP tests in the same manner that transfer credits are awarded.
+SUNY Adirondack recognizes credit earned through testing by the College Level Examination Program (CLEP).
+SUNY Adirondack awards credit for successful completion of CLEP tests in the same manner that transfer credits are awarded.
 No grade is assigned to these credits recognized to be the equivalent of a “C” level score or higher.

 Course Challenge Examinations